guymorganb/C_C-/README.md

 A C++ implementation of a Sudoku solver.
 This project demonstrates algorithmic problem-solving and C++ best practices.

 ### Servers/QUICHE
-This directory contains examples and experiments with the QUICHE server implementations.
+This directory is setup for my experiments with the QUICHE server implementation of Lsquic.
 It's a part of exploring and testing HTTP/3 protocols.

 ### TCP_socket_examples
 A set of examples illustrating the usage of TCP sockets in C. It is valuable for understanding network programming in Unix/Linux environments.